EduardoN/azure-powershell/src/KeyVault/KeyVault/help/Get-AzKeyVaultCertificate.md

 This command gets the certificate named TestCert01 from the key vault named ContosoKV01.

-### Example 2: Get all the certificates that have been deleted but not purged for this key vault.
+### Example 2: This command gets the certificate named TestCert01 from the key vault named ContosoKV01.
 ```powershell
 PS C:\> Get-AzKeyVaultCertificate -VaultName 'contoso' -InRemovedState